ttscoff/Pinboard-to-OpenMeta/README.md

 #### Configuration options

+token (string)
+: Pinboard API token; if set, takes precedence over user/password settings below

 user and password (string)
-: Set these to your Pinboard credentials
+: Set these to your Pinboard credentials if you prefer not to use 'token' setting above

 dateformat (string)
 : Leave this as 'US' if your local date format is `mm-dd-yyyy`.
 Set it to 'UK' if your date format is `dd-mm-yyyy`.